 Mexican Food Made Simple - Fruity Chilli Recipe

 Mexican Food Made Simple is a TV series, with chef Thomasina Miers.
-Exploring Mexican food, Thomasina Miers breaks down mexican food recipes from all around the country into simple steps - and adds a twist to them, usually to suit more western tastes or ingredients.
+In Exploring Mexican food, Thomasina Miers breaks down Mexican food recipes from all around the country into simple steps - adding a twist to them - usually to suit more western tastes or ingredients.

-Most of the mexican food that's made is fast and easy - but super tasty.
-They're also not what you're used to seeing when you think of Mexican food.
+Most of the Mexican food is fast and easy - but super tasty.
+These Mexican recipes are not what you're used to seeing when you think of Mexican food.

 Having just watched the first programme, my eye being caught by the Fruity Chilli Recipe, I was surprised to discover that the recipe isn't available online.
 Not only that, but I found a bunch of people also keen for the recipe.
 So, here is the Thomasina Miers Chilli Recipe, from my notes taken while watching.

 Well - of course - the reason for that is because the recipe, the full recipe for this great and easy chilli is in the book .... which you can buy, of course:

 Mexican Food Made Simple Book